yashahuja31/ShiftWork/README.md

   shift, not just one fixed beat per career.
 The data model already supports adding more `"randomized": true` scenes anywhere in a graph — this is more content work than engine work at this point.
-- **A real leaderboard.** `SimulationRun` already stores every run per user; a `shared` leaderboard view (e.g. "top compatibility score this week, by career") is mostly a read-only aggregation query away, not a new subsystem.
 - **NPC conversations** (Feature: "Talk to your boss/patients/crewmates") —
   a natural extension of the existing optional-AI-narration pattern in `api/narrate/route.ts`, but as a back-and-forth exchange instead of a